 - 4.2.a.
-Work with the USM institutions to complete the assessment of performance under the public corporation designation. - 4.2.b.
-Based on the findings of the assessment, develop a proposal to enhance the System's ability to operate more effectively and efficiently as a public corporation in support of its mission.
+Working with the USM institutions to complete the assessment of performance under the public corporation designation. - 4.2.b.
+Based on the findings of the assessment, developing a proposal to enhance the system's ability to operate more effectively and efficiently as a public corporation in support of its mission.